samlevine03/advent-of-code-2023/README.md

 bin/run day3
 ```

-To create a new folder for a specific day (pre-loaded with utils imported and a blank input file), use the following command from the root directory:
+To create a new folder for a specific day (pre-loaded with utils imported and the input file), use the following command from the root directory:
 ```
 bin/new day3
 ```

+## Stuff I've Learned

+Here are some of the highlights:

+- **Bash Scripting**: Shell scripts are utilized to automate common tasks, such as creating new challenge folders and running solutions.
+- **Beautiful Soup**: Python library used for parsing HTML content, particularly for scraping challenge instructions.
+- **re**: I've dabbled, but this was *mostly* new to me.
+Used to vastly simplify some solutions where key operations involved parsing text.

 ## Getting Started